ayeuhugyu/PepperBot/notes.md

   - prompts now have an nsfw property (to be used by the prompt browser)
   - you can now set the default prompt to a custom one
   - saved prompts can now be deleted
+- gpt now has a completely new prompt
+  - if you for some reason want to use the old prompt, you still can by running `p/prompt clone PepperBot/old`
 - gpt conversations are now MUCH more customizable via the use of p/gpt setparam
 - gpt responses now use openai's seeding feature so they can be reproduced
 - new "random" tool allows gpt to generate random numbers
-- AI can now see stickers.
+- AI can now see stickers

 **actual content:**